LeiNiclas/Rhythmapper/README.md

-# osu!-mania level generator
+# Rhythmapper
-This is an experimental project aiming to create osu!-mania beatmaps using an LSTM-based model.
-Currently, trained models are able to generate 4K-beatmap data.
+***Rhythmapper*** is an experimental tool that uses LSTM-based neural network models to generate beatmaps for rhythm games like [osu!](https://osu.ppy.sh/)-mania or [Quaver](https://quavergame.com/).
+The system can transform any audio file into structured and playable 4K beatmap data (i.e. with 4 lanes), enabling automatic chart creation synced to the song's rhythm.

 ## 📁 Directory structure